-Fried Corn Recipe (Southern Fried Corn) – The best southern classic.
-Fresh corn on the cob is shucked, scraped and fried in a cast iron skillet with flavorful bacon drippings and sugar for the most delicious side to serve all summer.
+Fried Corn Recipe (Southern Fried Corn) – The best southern classic EVER!
+Fresh corn on the cob is shucked, scraped and fried in a cast iron skillet with flavorful bacon drippings and sugar for the most delicious side to serve all summer!!

 For those of you who aren’t familiar with Southern Fried Corn, I’m not talking about a battered and deep fried whole ear of corn.
 We’re talking caramelized sweet kernels coated in a little sugar, butter and bacon.
 Each bite is a burst of flavor in your mouth!
 As far as texture, it may be similar to creamed corn but it doesn’t have cream in it.

 Every Big Mama, Nana and Mama has their own spin on Fried Corn, but no matter the tweak it remains a southern classic.
 This is my mama’s recipe.
 It is simple yet perfect.
 It lets the corn shine but adds some additional flavors to really amplify the taste.